Scheinost/PISCO_GUI/README.md

 Extract the files:

-Select PISCO.part1.rar and extract it using WinRAR or similar software The other parts will be automatically included in the extraction
+Select PISCO.part1.rar and extract it using WinRAR or similar software The other parts will be automatically included in the extraction.

 Run the application: